Fox School of Business & Management

 Bertrand Guillotin, Associate Professor of Instruction, Department of Management, Fox School of Business and Management; PhD, Grenoble Ecole de Management.

-Crystal M. Harold, Associate Professor, Department of Management, Fox School of Business and Management; PhD, George Mason University.
+Crystal M. Harold, Professor, Department of Management, Fox School of Business and Management; PhD, George Mason University.

 Theodore L. Hill III, Professor of Instruction, Department of Management, Fox School of Business and Management; PhD, Temple University.